 Nature of Activities - Seacoast Charter Academy, Inc., (the "Academy") is a nonprofit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
-The governing board of the Academy is the not-for-profit corporation Board of Directors, which is comprised of five members.
+The governing board of the Academy is the not-for-profit corporation Board of Directors, which is comprised of five members

 The general operating authority of the Academy is contained in Section 1002.33, Florida Statutes.
 The Academy operates under a charter of the sponsoring school district, the Duval County District School Board (the District).
 The current charter for the Primary School is effective until June 30, 2019 and may be renewed in increments of one to fifteen years by mutual agreement between the Academy and the District.
 At the end of the term in the charter, the District may choose not to renew the charter under grounds specified in the charter.
-In this case, the District is required to notify the Academy in writing at least 90 days prior to the charter if good cause is shown.
+In this case, the District is required to notify the Academy in writing at least 90 days prior to the charter's expiration.
+During the term of the charter, the District may also terminate the charter if good cause is shown.
 The Academy is considered a component unit of the District.